lucajako97/investigation_packet_sampling/README.md

 This procedure MUST be executed in this exact order!

-The first step is to run the eBPF loader written in Python with one of these two commands, depending on which part of the pipeline you want to test (only the feature extractor, the features reader written in Python, and kitnet with the complete pipeline on):
+The first step is to run the eBPF loader written in Python with one of these commands, depending on which part of the pipeline you want to test (only the feature extractor, the feature reader written in Python, and kitnet with the complete pipeline on):

 ```
 sudo python3 xdp_features_FE.py